cbtibs/taint-fm/README.md

 # taint-fm

-A discord bot to play music in your channel from a youtube playlist
+A discord bot to play music in your channel from a youtube playlist.
-# taint-fm